toringer/stor-app/README.md

 A: No, new lists start empty.
 This gives you complete flexibility to create only the categories you need.
 The initial "Shopping List" comes with 10 default categories to help you get started.

 **Q: Can I sync my lists between devices?**
-A: Currently, Stōr stores data locally on your device.
-Cloud sync is planned for a future update.
+A: Yes!
+As of version 1.4.0, Stōr supports iCloud sync.
+Make sure you're signed in to iCloud on all your devices, and your shopping lists will automatically sync across your iPhone, iPad, and other Apple devices.

+**Q: How do I enable iCloud sync?**
+A: iCloud sync is enabled automatically when you're signed in to iCloud on your device.
+If you want to disable sync, go to Settings → [Your Name] → iCloud and toggle off Stōr.

 **Q: Can I share my list with family members?**
-A: List sharing is not currently available but is on our roadmap for future releases.
+A: List sharing with family members is not currently available but is on our roadmap for future releases.
+Currently, iCloud sync only works across your own devices.

 **Q: How do I backup my data?**
-A: Your data is included in your device's iCloud backup if you have that enabled.
+A: Your data is automatically backed up to iCloud when iCloud sync is enabled.
+If you disable iCloud sync, your data is included in your device's local iCloud backup.

 **Q: Why are different items suggested for different lists?**
 A: Each list learns independently.
 Frequent items are tracked per list, so your grocery list suggestions won't appear in your hardware store list.